TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 It is recommended that the reader print the “Flash Drive Forms” and “Terms and Definitions” page prior to reviewing this online educational platform to aid one’s comprehension and understanding.

 Preamble: The Recovery Protocol Breakthrough operates on two sites.
 The site you are currently on is called the Home Site, and the second site is known as the Program Site.
+This program site is linked and accessed via the home site as is the home site accessed through this secondary site.
 The home site sets the stage for understanding the context for making a recovery and its relationship to medication failure.
-It is a primer that sets the context for recovery, as context is everything, providing the understanding that is half of the equation towards making recovery possible.
 The program site presents instructions for the implementation of this protocol.
-For Access to the program, see the menu title Program Access.

-The Recovery Protocol Breakthrough is a dynamic program designed for consumers with their service providers, offering a transformative way to “recovery” for those languishing in their lives living with anxiety and depressive conditions, with no end in sight.
-As a program, it addresses the impact of “medication failure” on the person’s quality of living, autonomy, and empowerment.
-When recovery is activated, research over the past 30 years has reported people tend to realize greater freedom at the helm of their lives, a stronger sense of self, and an improved quality of living, allowing them to own their lives again.
-This is a freeing experience where The Illness (anxiety & depression conditions) operates from a weakened position where its grip, strength, and influence diminish over time to the point where holding its dominant centralized position in a person’s life is lost.
-With this loss of footing, the individuals gain back their centralized position in living their lives while their mental health condition(s) is relegated to a minor, post-dominant position, ceasing the impact and hold they once held.
+The Recovery Protocol Breakthrough is a dynamic program designed for consumers with their service providers, offering a transformative way to “recovery” for those languishing with anxiety and depressive conditions due to medications being not enough.
+As a program, it addresses the impact of “medication failure” on the person’s quality of living, autonomy, empowerment, and psyche.
+When recovery is activated, research over the past 30 years has reported people tend to realize greater freedom at the helm of their lives, a stronger sense of self, and an improved quality of living.
+This is a freeing experience where The Illness (anxiety & depression conditions) operates from a weakened position where its grip, strength, and influence have diminished, over time, and they have lost their central position in the person’s life.
+With this loss of footing, the individuals regain being at the center of their lives while the anxieties and depression are relegated to the sidelines ceasing the degree of hold they once held.

 Recovery Defined